-Relationship based access control (often abbreviated ReBAC) is a form of fine grained access control that shares elements of both role based access control (RBAC) and attribute based access control (ABAC).
-In ReBAC, access to an object is determined by a user's (more generally a subject's) relationship with that object.
+Relationship based access control (often abbreviated as ReBAC) is a form of fine grained access control that shares elements of both role based access control (RBAC) and attribute based access control (ABAC).
+In ReBAC, access to objects is determined based on the relationships between subjects (typically users) and objects.

 Like RBAC, ReBAC allows for easy grouping of users, subjects and objects by access level.
 But unlike with RBAC, hierarchies and complex, cascading rules are easier to express using ReBAC relationships.
 For this reason, we can think of ReBAC as being somewhere in between RBAC and ABAC in terms of authz and access control granularity.